 Have taught to ignorant men most violent ways, (line 3)

-Why, what could she have done being what she is?
-Was there another Troy for her to burn? (lines 11-12)
+Was there another Troy for her to burn? (line 12)